CaliStyle/humpback/README.md

 using sails as the view router, you will want to avoid using foundation-apps built in router fuctionality or any of it's funcationality that relies on gulp.

+##Kue
+Humpback takes advantage of the power of [Kue](https://github.com/Automattic/kue) for background tasks.
+Kue depends on Redis, but don't worry, humpback also uses a fake redis for development so you can test without having to run Redis.

+##Rabbitmq
+Humpback has a variety of events that need to be concurrent between all instances running your app.
+Do do this, Humpback uses [Rabbitmq](https://github.com/waterlinejs/rabbitmq-adapter), which can broadcast model messages between instances and do updates.

 ##Iconic
 Iconic and Open Iconic allow for responsive and stylized SVGs to be used across the frontend.
 Humpback uses grunt-svg-toolkit to optimize svgs.